wspace/hapyli/tutorial/functions.md

 ## Power

-The next example defines a recursive function which accepts two arguments "x" and "y" and returns the value of "x" raised to the power of "y".
-(Yes, this is a bad example because 'power' goes into an infinite loop if "y" is less than 1).
+The next example defines a recursive function which accepts two arguments `x` and `y` and returns the value of `x` raised to the power of `y`.
+(Yes, this is a bad example because `power` goes into an infinite loop if `y` is less than 1).
 Notice that there are no commas between function parameters.

 [File: power1.hpl](./power1.hpl)